JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 - Valid worker address range is 1-127 except 60 (0x3C).
 Only the first 20 workers will be used.
 - if the breathing LED hung, give it 1 minutes.
 If it doesn't continue breathing, reset the ESP.

-*payment channel info to be available soon*
+*payment channel info for the unlock key to be available soon*